teja1039/LSH-NNS/README.md

   <li>Determine a suitable family of hash functions H.</li>
   <li>Partition X based on these hashing bins.</li>
   <li>Implement a nearest neighbour search for any arbitrary point q ∈ {0,1} d by choosing a hash function h from H uniformly at random, and returning the nearest neighbor of q from the bin it is mapped to.</li>
-  <li>If X ⊂ R d instead of binary vectors, what family of hash functions would you choose?</li>
 </ul>